 Place of Birth: Budapest, Hungary

-University: University of Physical Education (HUN)
+University: Budapest University of Technology and Economics (HUN)

 Sport: Orienteering Published 5 March 2021

 How and why did you get involved in Orienteering?

 Both of my parents are orienteering runners so when we my two brothers and I were 4-5 years old we went to races with them.
 There was always a short race for young children where we could compete at that time.
 Orienteering running is a lifestyle and it just became part of my life so when I was 14, I gave up my modern pentathlon career and since then I’ve concentrated on orienteering running and long distance running.

 What do you study, and how do you balance your study, training and competition?